 Like all new and disruptive technologies, it has attracted both praise and scrutiny since its inception, however with mainstream adoption looking closer and closer as each year passes, it seems Cryptocurrency (including Bitcoin) is here to stay.
 The history of Bitcoin is fascinating from several aspects, including adoption by leading companies, halving dates and their impact, major bull and bear markets, and the rise of this most known Cryptocurrency.

 Below is a Bitcoin timeline that tracks key moments in history, from its inception to today.

 Satoshi Nakamoto – Pseudonym (Alias) for the Developer of Bitcoin

 Neal King, Vladimir Oksman and Charles Bry file US patent No. 20100042841 titled “Updating And Distributing Encryption Keys“.

-A paper authored by Satoshi Nakamoto titled Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list.
+The Bitcoin White paper, authored by Satoshi Nakamoto, titled Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list.